 Special provisions shall be made for individuals or groups having unique transportation needs that cannot be met by strict adherence to the general modal policies established above.
 The University shall assess unique transportation needs justified by physical disabilities, unresolvable scheduling conflicts, and special community services.
 Further, the University shall, insofar as practicable, provide special services and privileges that meet these needs while minimizing subsidies and social and environmental costs.

 Planning for special events at the University of Washington is necessary to reduce traffic congestion, allow parking for normal University functions which must go on during the events, and diminish adverse impacts on neighboring areas.
 A single University agency such as the Transportation Office shall be responsible for stating and enforcing regulations which identify procedures to be followed and standards to be achieved by University departments and programs in planning and implementing transportation/traffic/parking mitigation measures for special events to be held on the University campus.

 The University shall maintain explicitly assigned responsibility for transportation/parking, policy, and operations.
-The Office of the Executive Vice President shall be responsible for recommending policy, planning, and administering transportation/parking programs.
+The Vice President for Finance and Facilities shall be responsible for recommending policy, planning, and administering transportation/parking programs.

 The University supports development of creative, alternative funding sources for Parking/Transportation Programs.
 The Transportation Office shall be responsible for coordinating activities to develop alternative funding strategies with the University Budget Office and such other offices as may be necessary to achieve the following:

 |A.||Develop systematic procedures to account for and

 incurred by grants, contracts, and other awards to the University,

 either by identifying these as part of indirect costs, or by assuring

 |B.||Work with the Facility Management Office and such other offices